|

 to the U.S. House to represent Arizona's 6th

 Congressional District.
-He has declared
+He declared

 candidacy for the 2026 election.